datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.2.12 - 2021/11/29 =
+* Added new `getQueryScore()` method to `DatafeedrSearchRequestBase` class.
+* Added `score` to API `$response` array.
+* Removed [Add All] button from list of Merchants on WordPress Admin Area > Datafeedr API > Merchants page to prevent thousands of merchants being selected inadvertently.
+* Updated URLs to Docs and Contact page.
+* Fixed missing action links on WordPress Admin Area > Plugins page.

 = 1.2.11 - 2021/11/17 =
 * Added new "Product ID" Product Set search filter.
 Now you can search by a specific Product ID.